Associate Professor, Nonprofit Management and Criminal Justice

 At North Park since: 2004

-Pam says that, in the School of Adult Learning, “we have a great opportunity to empower students with firsthand knowledge and real-world experiences,” including developing valuable professional contacts through internships, field trips, and interviews.
+Pam says that, in the School of Professional Studies, “we have a great opportunity to empower students with firsthand knowledge and real-world experiences,” including developing valuable professional contacts through internships, field trips, and interviews.
 The courses in the majors that Pam oversees are taught by instructors who are active in their fields and whose assignments enable students to employ their personal experiences.

 She has more than 30 years of experience with nonprofit organizations, government, and juvenile justice.
 Pam has served as president of a national consulting firm promoting technology access for people with disabilities, and as senior vice president of a consulting firm in Washington, D.C.